robotopia/J0026-1955-analysis/paper/referee_report_1/response.md

 17. To our knowledge, no model can satisfactorily explain the observed subpulse drift characteristics for different pulsars.
 In the future, the multi-frequency study will be required.

-  * We whole-heartedly agree!
+  * We wholeheartedly agree!
 Our next study plans to include both GMRT and Parkes data, covering a wide frequency range.